fatimazahraelaaziz/Terraform_Jenkins_EKS/README.md

 - **Part 2: EKS Setup and Jenkins Pipeline**

-  The second part covers the setup of an EKS cluster using Terraform, followed by configuring Jenkins pipelines for automating Kubernetes deployments.
+  The second part covers the setup of an EKS cluster using Terraform, followed by configuring Jenkins pipelines for automating Kubernetes deployment.

-  - EKS Cluster creation using Terraform.
-  - Configuring Jenkins to deploy into the Kubernetes cluster.

   More details about the configuration can be found in the following directories:

   - [Terraform for Cluster Setup](https://github.com/fatimazahraelaaziz/Terraform_Jenkins_EKS/tree/main/terraform-for-cluster)